hurchalla/modular_arithmetic/README.md

 ### Without CMake

-If you're not using CMake for your project, you'll need to install/copy Clockwork's modular arithmetic headers and dependencies to some directory in order to use them.
+If you're not using CMake for your project, you'll need to install Clockwork's modular arithmetic headers and its dependencies to some directory in order to use them.
 To do this, first clone this git repository onto your system.
-You'll need CMake on your system (at least temporarily), so install CMake if you don't have it.
+You'll need to have CMake (at least temporarily) on your system, so install CMake if you don't have it.
 Then from your shell run the following commands:

 >cd *path_of_the_cloned_modular_arithmetic_repository*
 >mkdir tmp